-Food security remains on the top of the national agenda, but the public is becoming more discerning about the food they consume, thus, the challenges for chicken meat production will only become more complex.
-We recently sent our postgraduate student, Carria Xie, to interview the new CEO of ACMF, Dr Mary Wu for her thoughts.
+Food security remains on top of the national security agenda, but the public is becoming more discerning about the food they consume.
+Thus, the challenges for chicken meat production will only become more complex.
+So, our postgraduate student, Carria Xie, interviewed the new CEO of ACMF, Dr Mary Wu for her thoughts.

-As the poultry industry continues to grow rapidly in Australia, Dr Wu has identified this market as one of the most sustainable and affordable protein sources for the average Australian.
+As the poultry industry growing so rapidly in Australia, Dr Wu has identified this market as one of the most sustainable and affordable protein sources for the average Australian.
 Chicken meat has one of the best FCR in the animal industry with a high protein and low-fat nutrition profile, containing the important essential amino acids that complete a well-balanced diet.
-Dr Wu noted that these factors contribute to chicken meat being the most consumed meat in Australia, doubling from 25kg per capita, to around 50kg in recent years.
-Her short-term goal is to develop a stronger workforce, crucial for meeting the increasing demands for delivery of products and putting items on the shelves for Australians.
+Dr Wu noted that these factors contribute to chicken meat being the most consumed meat in Australia, doubling from 25kg per capita to around 50kg in recent years.
+Her short-term goal is to develop a stronger workforce, crucial for meeting the increasing demands for delivery products and putting items on the shelf for Australia.

-A long-term priority outlined by Dr Wu was increasing biosecurity, stating that although Australian disease control is quite adequate, “over 500 million birds across the world have been culled or died as a result of avian influenza” during the last 20 years, emphasising the importance of keeping the disease out of our industry.
+A long-term priority brought up by Dr Wu was increasing biosecurity stating that although within Australia disease control is adequate, “over 500 million birds across the world have been culled or died as a result of avian influenza” during the last 20 years emphasising the importance of keeping the disease out of our industry.
 Other goals included improving sustainability, social contributions, animal welfare, and consumer perception.

 Sustainability a quickly growing topic of discussion and is a main focus here at the University of Sydney.
-Being able to cost effectively ensure food security for Australians, in an environmentally conscience way, is what we aim to do here at the Poultry Research Foundation through our research.
-The chicken meat industry is already one of the lowest emitters of carbon, as mentioned by Dr Wu, and with the continuous research to further lower emissions such as ammonia, poultry is a contender to be the most environmentally sustainable meat globally.
+Being able to cost effectively ensure food security for Australians in an environmentally conscience way is what we aim to do here at Poultry@Syndey through research.
+The chicken meat industry is already one of the lowest emitters of carbon as mentioned by Dr Wu, along with the continuous research to further lower emissions such as ammonia, poultry is a contender to be the most environmentally sustainable meat.

-With consumers becoming more and more concerned over animal welfare, there have been many misconceptions developed and widely thought as true.
-While inaccurate, many consumers believe chickens are fed antibiotics and growth hormones to increase production yields.
+With consumers becoming more concerned over animal welfare, there have been misconceptions developed and widely thought as true.
+While inaccurate, many consumers believe chickens are feed antibiotics and growth hormones for growth promotion.
 Maintaining health and welfare for animals in an intensive farming system has always been a priority of both companies and research centres within this industry.
 As Dr Wu affirmed, the chicken meat industry is a “phenomenally growing industry”.

-As a final statement, although Ross and Cobb would best represent the breeds of meat chickens sold in Australia, Dr Wu comments that her favourite catchphrase is the “bachelor’s handbag”, which refers to a supermarket takeaway chicken, and won people’s choice word of the year in 2022, making its way into Macquarie Dictionary and the Aussie vocabulary.
+As a final statement, although Ross and Cobb would best represent the breeds of chickens, Dr Wu comments that her favourite catchphrase is the “bachelor’s handbag” winning word of the year in 2022 making its way into Macquarie Dictionary and the Aussie vocabulary.